eloylp/goomerang/CONTRIBUTING.md

 All contributions are welcome.
 Ideas, code, documentation, production experiences, bugfixes ... we only need to define some key ideas in order to make this more efficient.

-### Key ideas of this project
+### Key ideas

 * Good documentation.
 * The project strives for simplicity.
-* The library itself represents a spirit of composition, we are enablers for the users, not drivers.
+* The library itself represents a spirit of composition, it enables users, it doesn't try to drive them.
 * Use testing strategies wisely.
 Take care of testing code equal or better than production one.

-### I have an idea
+### Issues

-Creating a new issue it's generally a good way to share your idea and get feedback.
+Creating a new issue it's generally a good way to share your ideas and get feedback.
 We do not have templates for issues.
-We consider creating good issues and documentation part of the creative process, and we don't want to interfere on it.
-However, its encouraged to provide as much context as possible.
+We consider creating good issues and documentation its part of the creative process, and we don't want to interfere on it.
+However, it's encouraged to provide as much context as possible.
 Feel free to talk about a specific use case, show the maintainers what we are trying to solve.

+Explore the available labels in order to proper categorize it and get the fastest feedback.

 If the contribution it's a bugfix, a little feature or documentation improvement that could be implemented in, lets say, a couple of days at maximum, one could go directly for a PR.
 It's fine.